 Small and densely-packed Singapore boasts a highly acclaimed (and affordable) public transport system that will let you find even secret local attractions with ease.
-This super-thorough guide will share everything you need to know for getting around Singapore by bus, metro, taxi, and even bicycle!
+This super-thorough guide will share everything you need to know for getting around Singapore by bus, metro, and taxi.

 If you have a question that’s not answered here, drop a comment or catch me on Facebook/Twitter so I can help you out and improve this guide.